 We understand the idea of an organizational transformation can be overwhelming.
 Therefore, if you are an MFI or a big NGO looking to make that big change

 - Go for a robust automation.
-If you are running an NGO, you are already dependent on a software that is maintaining all the.
+If you are running an NGO, you are already dependent on a software that is maintaining all the operation.
 Imagine a software that could also help you transfer all that data and open a Microfinance Bank overnight.
 Sounds too good to be true?
 It’s possible.

 - With diverse financial services offerings, you can rest assured that you will attract new members to your bank; and with an increasing number of clients, you will eventually have to go for branch wise expansion.
 Such expansions means the transfer of thousands of portfolios from one branch to another.
 You want to be able to double down without the hassle of spending hours of time and energy on it.
 Here, the ease of scalability must be taken into consideration.

 - Worried about how to provide accurate reporting?
 Without access to the right data, any Microbank would fail.
 A 360-degree reporting tool is thus a must-have that can provide you with dynamic and highly customizable reports.
 This will help ensure you are moving in the right direction.

 If you are thinking of a transition for your Microfinance Bank but having doubts whether you are well-equipped to take on the change, then look no further.
 At Southtech, we provide for you just the right kind of automation needed for someone in your position.